gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

-If this is the first you're hearing about async/futures/polling it might be a lot to take in -- it's because it is!
-Take your time, and come back later if you need to.
-Also, it might be a good idea to code along to get a better feel for the issues we're facing.
-It can be hard to understand things like the need for `Poll` and `Future` (and even traits) without actually coding yourself.
+This is a good time to stop and appreciate how much we've covered so far: a lot!
+Come back later if you need to.
+Also, it might be a good idea to code along.
+It can be hard to understand things like the need for `Poll` and `Future` (and even traits) without actually writing code.

 \*clears throat\*